Pantonym/DV300_Term1/README.md

 * Navigation links are added though `<a>` tags which redirect the website through using `href`.
 Because a navigation bar is unnecessary, each page is connected through buttons at the top or bottom of the screen, giving the impression of moving from one location to another.

-2. Landing Page - Website Information
+2. Landing Page - Website Information (Group Mate Responsibility: Glen)
 * The website information is stored in an accordion, which was created using the HTMLDetailsElement, as well as the HTMLSummaryElement as such:
 `<details>`
 `  <summary>`